The Restoration

 The Mission to Rescue Spencer House

-Lord Rothschild had always admired Spencer House and when the lease became available in 1981 he saw an opportunity to restore the building to a state worthy of its historical and architectural importance.
+Jacob, 4th Lord Rothschild, had always admired Spencer House and when the lease became available in 1981 he saw an opportunity to restore the building to a state worthy of its historical and architectural importance.
 After much discussion about how to achieve this and make the project viable, a solution was found to convert the upper floors of the house into offices for RIT Capital Partners while the State Rooms on the ground and first floors would be restored for use as a private events venue.

 A new lease was signed in 1985, work began on site in 1987 and the newly restored house was officially reopened in 1990 by Diana, Princess of Wales, a direct descendant of the First Earl and Lady Spencer.